maryrobinrose/public_api_request/README.md

 ## Technologies Used

-This project was created with HTML, CSS and JavaScript.
+This project was created with HTML, CSS, JavaScript and jQuery.

 ## Legal